WWE News: The Fiend Tells Former Member Of The Wyatt Family To ‘Come Home’

 Bray Wyatt is now “The Fiend” and is a member of the Monday Night Raw roster.
 Erick Rowan appears to be on his own now, but he is a member of the SmackDown Live roster.
 If WWE chooses to hold out on a reunion storyline for another month, all of that could change with the early October dates for the next rumored draft.

 Wrestling Inc. did notice a new Instagram post that seems to be leading in the direction of new ring gear for Erick Rowan.
-He posted with Kim Dylla of Kylla Custom Wear, and she stated new gear was coming for the superstar which could give him his own unique look.
+He posted with Kim Dylla of Kylla Custom Wear, and she stated new gear was coming for the superstar, which could give him his own unique look.

 Erick Rowan was once a member of The Wyatt Family.
 From there, he went on to be in a tag team with Luke Harper as the Bludgeon Brothers.
 After that tag team disbanded, he was under the guidance of Daniel Bryan.
 Finally, the bearded WWE giant may be going out on his own, but “The Fiend” would love for him to come home.